Top 15 Colorful Hummingbird Flowers to Grow

 Although most hostas are grown for their leaves, they also have flowers that hummingbirds like.
 The large bell-shaped blooms are excellent nectar sources in hues of purple to white.

 Why we love it: Everyone thinks of hummingbird plants for sunny areas, but the little fliers like a sweet treat in the shade, too.

 Size: 1 to 3 feet tall, often wider than it is tall

-Catmints are easy to grow, long-blooming, heat-tolerant, and deer- and pest-resistant.
-After the flowers fade, shear off the spent blooms and about a third of the stalk for a second round.
+Catmint is easy to grow, long-blooming, heat-tolerant, and deer- and pest-resistant.
+After the hummingbird flowers fade, shear off the spent blooms and about a third of the stalk for a second round.

-Why we love it: Hummingbirds feed from all kinds of catmint but especially love Siberian catmint’s blue blooms (Nepeta sibirica).
+Why we love it: Hummingbirds especially like Siberian catmint’s blue blooms (Nepeta sibirica).
 Just be aware that this variety can be an aggressive grower.

 Agastache species, Zones 4 to 9